automainint/laplace/README.md

     ./rebuild.sh

-Use `tools/gen-gl.py` to automatically generate the OpenGL interface files.
+Use `tools/gen-gl.py` to generate the OpenGL interface files.

     python ./gen-gl.py

+Use `tools/embed.py` to generate the embedded data source files.

+    python ./embed.py
     cd ..

-Add `source/` to the project and build manually.
-Required headers will be in `include/` folder, libraries will be in `libs/` folder.
+Add `source` to the project and build manually.
+Required headers will be in `include` folder, libraries will be in `libs` folder.